flashbots/contender/README.md

 ## Configuration

 Contender uses TOML files for test configuration.
+Single brackets `[]` indicate the item may only be specified once.
+Double brackets `[[]]` indicate an array, which allows the directive to be specified multiple times.

 The key directives are:

 - `[env]`: Defines environment variables that can be used throughout the configuration.